saharanharish/Customer-Churn-Prediction/README.md

 ---

 ## 🔄 Workflow
-1. **Data Preparation (SQL Server):** Imported the raw dataset into SQL Server, performed data cleaning by handling null values, replacing inconsistent entries, and formatting fields for consistency.
+1. **Data Preparation (SQL ):** Imported the raw dataset into SQL Server, performed data cleaning by handling null values, replacing inconsistent entries, and formatting fields for consistency.
 2. **Data Integration (Power BI):** Connected SQL Server with Power BI to seamlessly fetch the cleaned dataset for visualization and reporting.
 3. **Exploratory Analysis (Power BI):** Designed interactive dashboards to analyze customer demographics, service usage patterns, and churn distribution across segments.
 4. **Model Development (Python):** Trained a Machine Learning model (classification) to predict customer churn using features such as tenure, services, and billing details.